 Local health office staff are members of each coalition, supporting their efforts.
 Coalition staff educate and engage youth and the community about the risks associated with tobacco use.

-Most recently, the Burlington Partnership and its partners were successful in helping to create and advance a smoke-free Church Street.
+Most recently, the Burlington Partnership for a Health Community and its partners were successful in helping to create and advance a smoke-free Church Street.